Vlastimil Koubek

-Vlastimil Koubek (March 17, 1927 – February 15, 2003) was a Czech American architect who designed more than 100 buildings, most of them in the Washington, D.C., metropolitan area.
-When he died, he had designed buildings worth more than $2 billion.
+Vlastimil Koubek (March 17, 1927 – February 15, 2003) was an American architect who designed more than 100 buildings, most of them in the Washington metropolitan area, and whose total value topped $2 billion.
 Most of his work is Modernist in style, although he developed a few structures in other vernaculars.
 He created the site plan for the redevelopment of Rosslyn, Virginia, and his Ames Center anchored the area's economic recovery.
-He also designed the World Building in Silver Spring, Maryland, which sparked redevelopment of that town's downtown and the L'Enfant Plaza Hotel in Washington, D.C., amongst many other buildings.
-In 1985, Washingtonian magazine considered him to be one of 20 people "who in the past 20 years had the greatest impact on the way we live and who forever altered the look of Washington."
-In 1988, The Washington Post newspaper said his Willard Hotel renovation was one of 28 projects in the area which made a signal contribution to the "feel" and look of Washington, D.C.
+He designed the World Building in Silver Spring, Maryland, which sparked redevelopment of that town's downtown; and the L'Enfant Plaza Hotel in Washington, D.C.
+In 1985, Washingtonian magazine called him one of 20 people "who in the past 20 years had the greatest impact on the way we live and who forever altered the look of Washington."
+In 1988, The Washington Post newspaper said his Willard Hotel renovation was one of 28 projects in the area that made a signal contribution to the "feel" and look of Washington, D.C.

-Early life
+Early life and education

-Vlastimil Koubek was born in Brno, Czechoslovakia and received his degree in architecture from the Faculty of Architecture at Czech Technical University.
+Koubek was born in Brno, Czechoslovakia, and received his degree in architecture from the Faculty of Architecture at Czech Technical University.
 After graduation, he worked for several Czech architecture firms, designing office buildings.

 Because he and his father held strong anti-communist beliefs, Koubek decided to flee Czechoslovakia after the Communist coup d'état of February 1948.
-He tried to cross the border into the American Zone of Occupation of Allied-occupied Germany, and failed.
+He tried but failed to cross the border into the American Zone of Occupation of Allied-occupied Germany.
 A second attempt in July succeeded.
-Koubek emigrated to the United Kingdom in October 1948, where he worked in a brickyard, as a draftsman for the city of Gloucester and county of Gloucestershire, a draftsman for the Ministry of Works, and announcer for the Czech language news service of the BBC.
-He encountered his future wife, Eva, in a bookstore in London.
+In October 1948, Koubek emigrated to the United Kingdom, where he worked in a brickyard, as a draftsman for the city of Gloucester and county of Gloucestershire, a draftsman for the Ministry of Works, and announcer for the Czech-language news service of the BBC.
+He met his future wife, Eva, in a bookstore in London.
 Eva was born in Prague, the daughter of a Czech Army officer.
 Her brother, whom she later rescued, was imprisoned in a concentration camp in Nazi Germany during World War II.

 The couple emigrated to the United States via Ellis Island on February 8, 1952, and initially lived in New York City.
 When they arrived they had $6 in their pockets.
 They married in New York City on August 9, 1952, with Eva (the only one with any funds) paying the $2 marriage license fee.
 He worked as a draftsman for the architectural firm of Emery Roth and Sons, the city's largest architectural firm and a noted designer of office buildings, for a year.
-In 1953, Koubek entered the United States Army, where he worked for the Army Exhibit Unit (a unit which creates displays and presentations about Army history, organization, and culture for the public).
-Koubek and his wife became naturalized United States citizens, relocated to Washington, DC, and later had a daughter, Jana.
+In 1953, Koubek entered the United States Army, where he worked for the Army Exhibit Unit, which creates displays and presentations about Army history, organization, and culture for the public.
+Koubek and his wife became naturalized United States citizens, moved to Washington, D.C, and raised a daughter, Jana.
 He briefly worked for the D.C.-based Edward Weihe architectural firm.